JetBrains/teamcity-documentation/topics/net.md

 The [Visual Studio (sln)](visual-studio-sln.md) build runner is using the MSBuild engine under its hood and provides some tweaks for the VS users to ease their experience with building projects in TeamCity.
 Since TeamCity 2019.2.3, the .NET runner is the recommended method for building projects with the MSBuild engine which makes it a migration option for the users of the Visual Studio (sln) step as well.

-In general, to softly switch each Visual Studio (sln) build step to the .NET runner you need to:
+In general, to softly switch each existing Visual Studio (sln) build step to the .NET runner you need to:
-1. Remember/copy the values of your VS settings and command-line parameters.
+1. Remember/copy the values of your Visual Studio (sln) runner's settings and command-line parameters.
 2. Switch the Visual Studio (sln) build step to the .NET runner and select the `msbuild` command.
 3. Fill in the fields according to the [`msbuild`] section.
 Note that certain fields have different analogs in the .NET runner:
-   * The _MSBuild_ version should be specified instead of the _Visual Studio_ version and the _Platform_.
+   * The MSBuild version should be specified instead of the version and platform of Visual Studio.
 See the [reference on versions](https://en.wikipedia.org/wiki/MSBuild#Versions).
-   * Instead of _Solution file path_, you can set a [checkout directory](build-checkout-directory.md).
+   * Instead of _Solution file path_, specify paths to solutions in the _Projects_ field.

 Remember that the proper version of Microsoft Visual Studio must be installed on the used build agent.